 - How valuable is the software asset to your company?
 Understanding your intellectual property valuation can help you determine what types of intellectual property protection are the best fit.

-Various aspects of software-implemented inventions may be eligible for patent protection.
+Despite common myths, various aspects of software-implemented inventions may be eligible for patent protection.
 For instance, the underlying process that the software performs could be protected by a utility patent, while tangential features of the software, such as graphical user interfaces, displays or icons, can be protected with design patents.
 You can see some examples of recently issued software-related patents here.

 When Shouldn’t Software Be Patented?